Playful Music is a creative music and movement program for children.

 Structure of Playful Music Sessions

 Structure is important for young children.
-Playful Music sessions are
+Playful Music sessions are created and structured, taking in to account the different

 learning needs and interests of each group.
 This will help the children to